torvalds/linux/Documentation/driver-api/thermal/power_allocator.rst

 the permitted thermal "ramp" of the system.
 For instance, a lower `k_pu` value will provide a slower ramp, at the cost of capping available capacity at a low temperature.
-On the other hand, a high value of `k_pu` will result in the governor granting very high power while temperature is low, and may lead to temperature overshooting.
+On the other hand, a high value of `k_pu` will result in the goveryesr granting very high power while temperature is low, and may lead to temperature overshooting.

 The default value for `k_pu` is::